tensorflow/docs/site/en/api_docs/python/tf/distribute/cluster_resolver/TPUClusterResolver.md

 <td>
 A string corresponding to the TPU to use.
 It can be the TPU name or TPU worker gRPC address.
 If not set, it will try automatically resolve the TPU address on Cloud TPUs.
+If set to "local", it will assume that the TPU is directly connected to the VM instead of over the network.
 </td>
 </tr><tr>
 <td>